hageyahhoo/Agile2021/proposal.md

 - "The Truth of Improvements in LINE Corporation" at DevOps Days Tokyo 2018
 - "Build Self-Organized Team through Test Automation with Karate" at DevOps Days Taipei 2019
 - "SET Team as A Special Task Force: A Practical Guide for Agile Adoption by Combining Technical Excellence and Experiments" at Regional Scrum Gathering Tokyo 2020
+- "Make testing easier technically and psychologically with Kubernetes" at TOP100 Summit 2020
+- "Product Management Tips for In-house Tools" at Regional Scrum Gathering Tokyo 2021

 # Workshops
 - "Visualize It! with Agile Metrics" at Agile Japan 2017
 - "Learning Session in Practice" at DevOps Days Taipei 2019